imsky/pull-review/README.md

   - alice
 ```

-When Pull Review encounters a file whose path begins with `web/ui`, `alice` will be assigned if not enough Git blame information is available.
+When Pull Review encounters a file whose path begins with `web/ui`, `alice` will be assigned if more reviewers are required.

 #### file_blacklist